War Powers Resolution: Syria, 2012–2017

-In late 2012 or early 2013, at the direction of U.S. President Barack Obama, the Central Intelligence Agency (CIA) was put in charge of Timber Sycamore, a covert program to arm and train the rebels who were fighting against Syrian President Bashar al-Assad, while the State Department supplied the Free Syrian Army with non-lethal aid.
+In late 2012 or early 2013, at the direction of US President Barack Obama, the Central Intelligence Agency (CIA) was put in charge of Timber Sycamore, a covert program to arm and train the rebels who were fighting against Syrian president Bashar al-Assad, while the State Department supplied the Free Syrian Army with non-lethal aid.
 Following the use of chemical weapons in the Syrian Civil War on several occasions, including the Ghouta chemical attack on 21 August 2013, Obama asked Congress for authorization to use military force in Syria, which Congress rejected.
-Instead, Congress passed a bill that specified that the Defense Secretary was authorized "...to provide assistance, including training, equipment, supplies, and sustainment, to appropriately vetted elements of the Syrian opposition and other appropriately vetted Syrian groups and individuals...."
-The bill specifically prohibited the introduction of U.S. troops or other U.S. forces into hostilities.
-The bill said: "Nothing in this section shall be construed to constitute a specific statutory authorization for the introduction of United States Armed Forces into hostilities or into situations wherein hostilities are clearly indicated by the circumstances."
+Instead, Congress passed Continuing Appropriations Resolution, 2015 that specified that the Defense Secretary was authorized "...to provide assistance, including training, equipment, supplies, and sustainment, to appropriately vetted elements of the Syrian opposition and other appropriately vetted Syrian groups and individuals...."
+The bill specifically prohibited the introduction of US troops or other US forces into hostilities.
+The bill said, "Nothing in this section shall be construed to constitute a specific statutory authorization for the introduction of United States Armed Forces into hostilities or into situations wherein hostilities are clearly indicated by the circumstances."

-In spite of the prohibition, Obama, and later U.S. President Donald Trump, introduced ground forces into Syria, and the United States became fully engaged in the country, though these troops were primarily for training allied forces.
-On April 6, 2017, the United States launched 59 BGM-109 Tomahawk missiles at Shayrat airbase in Syria in response to Syria's alleged use of chemical weapons.
+In spite of the prohibition, Obama, and later US President Donald Trump, introduced ground forces into Syria, and the United States became fully engaged in the country, though these troops were primarily for training allied forces.
+On 6 April 2017, the United States launched 59 BGM-109 Tomahawk missiles at Shayrat airbase in Syria in response to Syria's alleged use of chemical weapons.
 Constitutional scholar and law professor Stephen Vladeck has noted that the strike potentially violated the War Powers Resolution.

+In June 2015, Jim McGovern introduced in the House which was cosponsored by five other representatives.
+The same month, the House voted (288–139) against the resolution.
+In March 2023, Matt Gaetz introduced in the House, cosponsored by four other representatives.
+The same month, the House voted (321–103) against the resolution.

 Yemen, 2018–2019

-In 2018, Senators Bernie Sanders (I–VT), Chris Murphy (D–CT), and Mike Lee (R–UT) sponsored a bill to invoke the War Powers Resolution and to end U.S. support for the Saudi-led military intervention in Yemen, which has resulted in thousands of civilian casualties and "millions more suffering from starvation and disease."

-Sanders first introduced the bill in the 115th Congress in February 2018, but the Senate voted to table the motion in March 2018.
-Interest grew in the bill after the assassination of Jamal Khashoggi in October 2018, with the Senate also approving a resolution holding Saudi Crown Prince Mohammed Bin Salman responsible for Khashoggi's death.
-The Senate voted 56-to-41 to invoke the War Powers Resolution in December 2018.
+Bernie Sanders introduced in the Senate during the 115th Congress in February 2018, but the Senate voted to table the motion in March 2018.
+Interest grew in the bill after the assassination of Jamal Khashoggi in October 2018, with the Senate also approving holding Saudi Crown Prince Mohammed Bin Salman responsible for Khashoggi's death.
+The Senate voted (56–41) to invoke the War Powers Resolution in December 2018.
 However, the House of Representatives did not vote on the resolution before the conclusion of the 115th Congress.

-The bill was introduced in the 116th Congress in January 2019 with Sanders announcing a vote to take place on March 13, 2019.
-The bill was approved by the Senate in a 54–46 vote and was approved by the House of Representatives 247–175.

-The bill was vetoed by President Trump on April 16, 2019.
-On May 2, 2019, the Senate failed to reach the two-thirds majority vote in order to override the veto.
+was introduced in the 116th Congress in January 2019.
+The bill was approved by the Senate and the House of Representatives.
+The bill was vetoed by President Trump on 16 April 2019.
+On 2 May 2019, the Senate failed to reach the two-thirds majority vote in order to override the veto.